 Facilitate the knowledge and skills required for dealing effectively with safety and health management.

-At the end of the training programme, participants will be able to:
+At the end of the Master, participants will be able to:

 Technical visits to industries and other productive sectors will provide the opportunity for discussing with professionals in OSH management in various environments.
 Training sessions will also provide additional detailed explanation of risks and preventive measures adopted in the 13 enterprises from different sectors visited.